Fortune-dot/Fortune-dot/README.md

 ## I'm a  Passionate Software Developer 👨‍💻 and Content Creator

-🌱 I’m currently learning everything
+🌱 I’m currently learning Payment Integrations
-👯 I’m looking to collaborate with other content creators, 2022 Goals: Develop many passive income streams.
+ 2022 Goals: Develop many passive income streams and give back to the dev community
-⚡ Fun fact: I love to invent new things,software and hardware alike😎

 ### Connect with me: